 Cataract surgery improves vision in 95 percent of patients.
 Of the patients who receive intraocular lens (IOL) replacements, 90 percent end up with 20/40 vision or better, so some people see better than when they started.
 Most patients will require eyeglasses to read after cataract surgery when the traditional intraocular lens is implanted.

-- Q What should I discuss with my doctor before cataract surgery?
+- Q What is intracapsular cataract surgery?

 - Q What happens after a cataract surgery?